Skip to content

 Sphynx cat breed information and advice

-Despite its name and resemblance to the cats of ancient Egypt, the Sphynx breed was only developed in the 1960s in Canada.
-A kitten called Prune was born in Ontario with a natural genetic mutation for hairlessness and through selective breeding the Sphynx breed was created.
+Despite its name and resemblance to the cats of ancient Egypt, the Sphynx cat breed was developed in the 1960s in Canada.
+A kitten called Prune was born in Ontario with a natural genetic mutation for hairlessness and through selective breeding, the Sphynx breed was created.

-The breed arrived in the UK in 1988.
-Bred specifically to be hairless, their looks might not appeal to everyone.
+Bred specifically to be hairless, this furless feline might not appeal to everyone.
 But their happy and sociable personality will soon win you round.
-They love company but can be high maintenance so will need a family that can devote the time that they need.
-They’re ideally suited to being kept as an indoor cat.
+Sphynx cats love company but can be high maintenance, so they will need a family that can devote the time that they need.
+With no protective fur coat to keep them warm, Sphynx cats are ideally suited to being kept indoors.

 Sphynx cat facts